|You will visit||Thailand, Laos and Cambodia|

 Vang Vieng is a backpackers’ hub, so it has loads of different restaurant choices.
 Eat local, feast on some Indian food or grab an Italian-style pizza with your travel buddies.

 Today, get hold of a map and take off at your own pace to explore the surrounding countryside.
-Cover more on a bike (your Tour Manager can organise one for you).
+Cover more on a bike (your Trip Manager can organise one for you).
 There are a whole lot of limestone caves, swimming holes, tunnels and bunkers once used against invaders to discover.

 Or maybe you prefer to relax riverside and soak up the chilled-out Lao vibes of this stopover.